Monteverdi High Speed: The Fissore Models

-For 1969 Monteverdi had to put as a consequence of the lawsuit with Frua a new body for his coupe on the legs.
-On the occasion of this new beginning, Monteverdi changed his concept.
-Unlike before, the pure two-seater should not be the volume model; Rather, various inquiries from prospective buyers had revealed that a 2 + 2 coupe on extended chassis was preferred.
+For 1969, as a consequence of the lawsuit with Frua over unpaid royalties, Monteverdi had to design a new body for the High Speed models.
+Unlike before, the pure two-seater would not be the volume model; Rather, various inquiries from prospective buyers had revealed that a 2 + 2 coupe on extended chassis was preferred.
 Accordingly, the High Speed 375 L should be the base vehicle of the Monteverdi range.
-In the next eight years, the bodies were to be produced predominantly, but not exclusively, at Fissore in Savigliano.
+In the next eight years, the bodies were produced predominantly, but not exclusively, at Fissore in Savigliano.
+Other coachbuilders and workshops such as Embo S.p.A. also produced a handful of High Speed bodies.

 Monteverdi 2000 GTI

 The 2000 GTI study was designed as a cheaper alternative to the High Speed GT cars.
 The project employed BMW components and was powered by a four-cylinder, 130 PS engine.
 In order to maintain the exclusivity of the High Speed series, Peter Monteverdi decided not to build the lower priced, smaller GT coupé.